jose011974/Python-Video-Downloader/README.md

 **IF YOU HAVE MORE THAN AT LEAST 10 URLs, I SUGGEST YOU NOT USE THIS FEATURE UNLESS YOU HAVE THE MEMORY FOR IT.
 I AM NOT RESPONSIBLE FOR YOUR COMPUTER CRASHING WHEN YOU RUN OUT OF MEMORY**

 I will add a message that you must manually acknowledge in order to proceed.
-I think I will set the limit to 10 URLs at a time.

 # Errors